-Extension tests can be run on CI services.
+Extension integration tests can be run on CI services.
 The

-vscode-test repository itself contains a sample extension that is tested on Azure Pipelines.
-You can check out the build pipeline or jump directly to the build definition yaml file.
+vscode-test library helps you setup extension tests on CI providers and contains a sample extension setup on Azure Pipelines.
+You can check out the build pipeline or jump directly to the

-azure-pipelines.yml to the root of your extension's repository.
+azure-pipelines.yml file to the root of your extension's repository.
 Other than the

 xvfb setup script for Linux that is necessary to run VS Code in headless Linux CI machines, the definition is straight-forward: